College of William & Mary: American Revolution

-U.S. presidents Thomas Jefferson and James Monroe were educated at William & Mary.

 During the American Revolution, the Colony of Virginia established a freedom of religion, notably with the 1786 passage of the Virginia Statute for Religious Freedom.
 Future U.S. President James Madison was a key figure in the transition to religious freedom in Virginia, and James Madison, his cousin and Thomas Jefferson, who was on the Board of Visitors, helped the College of William & Mary make the transition.
 In 1779, the college established graduate schools in law and medicine, making it one of the institutions that claimed to be the first university in the United States.
 As its president, Madison worked with the new leaders of Virginia, most notably Jefferson, on a reorganization and changes for the college which included the abolition of the Divinity School and the Indian School and the establishment of the first elective system of study and honor system.

 The College of William & Mary is home to the nation's first collegiate secret society, the F.H.C.
 Society, popularly known as the Flat Hat Club, founded on November 11, 1750.
 On December 5, 1776, students John Heath and William Short (class of 1779) founded Phi Beta Kappa as a secret literary and philosophical society.
 Other secret societies known to exist at the college currently include: The 7 Society, 13 Club, Alpha Club, Bishop James Madison Society, The Society, The Spades, W Society, and Wren Society.
 Thomas R. Dew, professor of history, metaphysics, and political economy, and then president of William & Mary from 1836 until he died in 1846, was an influential academic defender of slavery.
 In 1842, alumni of the college formed the Society of the Alumni which is now the sixth oldest alum organization in the United States.
-In 1859, a great fire destroyed the College Building.
-The Alumni House is one of the few original antebellum structures remaining on campus; notable others include the Wren Building, the President's House, the Brafferton, and Prince George House.